 Safety is critical in health care.
 Mitigating leakage current for medical devices, a primary source of shock hazards, is an important part of your design.
 One way to do that is by using a certified medical power supply.

-What is leakage current?
+What is leakage current for medical devices?

 Why is minimizing leakage current so important in medical devices?

 Leakage current is a primary cause of shock hazard in medical electrical equipment.
 While most people move quickly away from a source of shock, patients may be unable to do so (while under anesthesia or immobile, for example), or because their medical conditions mean even a small current can be harmful or fatal.

 What causes leakage current in medical devices?

 Several things caused leakage current in electronics, including the unwanted flow across a transistor; insufficient insulation or grounding; unwanted capacitor-discharge, too high a voltage, or environmental conditions such as temperature.

 The unwanted current could come from several sources, but the most common path is through the Y-class EMI filter capacitors to the ground.
 Medical device standards regulate leakage current and EMI levels.
 Mitigating both to the proper degree requires balance.